thesavant42/lilb42/README.md

 Tiny ESP32 with ePaper Display, SDCard, and (perhaps most interestingly) a CC1101 Transciever / IR transciever backpacck.
 This project uses a fork of the Elechouse-CC1101 drivers, to account for the radio being on the secondary SPI bus of the epaper mini.

+## Why the name?
+1. Is smol
+2. Antenna like bee stinger
+3. Reminds me of [this](https://www.youtube.com/watch?v=4VTBam8YzQg) song from the times before Google.

 <h1 align = "center">🌟LilyGO Mini Epaper🌟</h1>

 --------------------------------------